-SAM-BA is freely downloadable from this link in two versions:
+SAM-BA is freely downloadable in two versions:

 In this article we refer to the command line version that is the only version compatible with the QuadSPI memory used on the RoadRunner module.
 We will illustrate the use of the Linux version but probably the Windows version will work in the same way.